The Online Books Page

 Copyright in the US is meant to "promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective Writings and discoveries" (US Constitution).
 The "limited times" qualifier is important: copyrights should be long enough to encourage authors to create new works, and short enough to allow works to enter the public domain in a timely fashion, so they can be reused for education, research, enjoyment, and the creation of new works, and not be lost to posterity.

 Beyond a certain point, copyrights no longer act as incentives to create new works (particularly if they substantially outlive the authors).
 A large number of works were created in the 1920s with a maximum copyright period of 56 years. (already twice as long as the original copyright terms for the US).
-This was already extended to 75 years in the 1990s, with a life + 50 year term for new works.
+This was already extended to 75 years in the 1970s, with a life + 50 year term for new works.
 It the 1990s, it was extended again, to 95 years for old works, and life + 70 for new ones, and some in the entertainment industry are calling for even longer, or even perpetual, terms.
 The law was challenged in court, but eventually the Supreme Court decided not to overrule Congress on the matter.
+Other countries have also increased terms recently, sometimes due to pressure from trading partners like the US.

-Excessive copyright extensions, like the one recently enacted, are bad for the public, and do not help the actual creators of works either.
+Excessive copyright extensions are bad for the public, and do not help the actual creators of works either.
 Copyright protection already goes well past their own lifespan, and well past the time any of an author's children reach adulthood.
 Copyright extension also does nothing to encourage the creation of works that have already been published -- but it will apply to those works as well.
-While the US is now a few years into a 20-year freeze of the public domain, there is real danger it could be frozen much longer-- or even permanently-- with subsequent copyright extensions.
+While the US's 20-year freeze of the public domain finally ended in 2019, Canada, for example, is still in the early years of its own 20-year freeze enacted under US pressure in 2022.
+There is still real danger that copyrights in these and other countries could be frozen much longer-- or even permanently-- with subsequent copyright extensions.
+Concerned citizens should write their legislators to know that they do object to such extensions, and that they are not the "uncontroversial, no-lose" bills their proponents have claimed them to be to be.

 Home -- About Us -- FAQ -- Get Involved! -- In Progress / Requested -- More Book Links